mr-rodgers/coil/docs/index.rst

 -----

-coil allows data bindings through a special type of class that is able to record changes to its properties. coil's included :func:`bindableclass` decorator can be used to declare such a class::
+coil allows data bindings through a special type of class that is able to record changes to its properties. coil's included :func:`@bindableclass <coil.bindableclass>` decorator can be used to declare such a class::

    from coil import bindableclass